-Agency XYZ employs a direct care worker who works at two separate community residences.
+Agency XYZ employs a direct care worker who works at a Day Habilitation program and an IRA program.
 The standard work week for this person is forty (40) hours.
-Payroll records indicate 25 hours/week are spent at Site A and 15 hours/week at Site B. This person's salary is allocated as follows:
+Payroll records indicate 25 hours/week are spent at Site A (Day Habilitation program) and 15 hours/week at Site B (IRA program).
+This person's salary is allocated as follows: